DikDns/spotifier-web/README.md

 - 🎥 Seamless YouTube content integration
 - 🔍 Intelligent content optimization

+## Usage

+1. Download the SPOTifier Extension based on your browser:
+   - [Chrome Extension][Chrome Extension]
+   - [Firefox Extension][Firefox Extension]
+2. Install the SPOTifier Extension
+3. Open SPOT-UPI in your browser
+4. Click the `Go to SPOTifier` button
+5. Enjoy the modern SPOT-UPI experience!

 ## Installation

 Follow the getting started guide from [Contributing Guide][] to set up the project locally.